TAbdiukov/extract/JAR.md

 # How to extract JAR files

-[Nokia 3410 firmware](https://archive.org/download/munkikiscastles_1.03_1.06_fullflash/Nokia%203410%20%28NHM-2%29%20%28V04.26%29%20%28Munkiki%27s%20Castles%20v1.03%29.fls) was used for an example.
+[Nokia 3410 firmware](https://archive.org/download/munkikiscastles_1.03_1.06_fullflash/Nokia%203410%20%28NHM-2%29%20%28V04.26%29%20%28Munkiki%27s%20Castles%20v1.03%29.fls) was used as an example.
 However, the same steps can be performed on ANY unencrypted firmware, such as Alcatel or Siemens firmware.

 The guide assumes that the JAR file exists in one piece, which is almost often the case.
 However, hypothetically, it can be split in its internal filesystem, especially if JAR file is not embedded from factory.
 However, such a case was never observed, and this would be a pretty complex behavior for low-power devices.

-*Note: Guide assumes Windows as a main operating system.*
+*Note: Guide assumes Windows as the main operating system.*

 # Prerequisites